 How Do You Fix It?
 The best solution here will be to file the slots wider to perfectly accommodate each string.
 However, lubricants can also be used to allow the strings to move more freely within the nut.

-On an electric guitar, the tremolo system could also be contributing to tuning issues.
+On an electric guitar, a poorly adjusted tremolo system could also be contributing to tuning issues.